haroonkhadim123/password-manager/README.md

-.Project Overview
+Project Overview

 The Password Manager is a secure web application built with Next.js that allows users to safely store, manage, and retrieve their passwords in one place.
 The system is designed to simplify password management while maintaining strong security and a user-friendly interface.

-This project focuses on modern web development practices, including component-based architecture, client-server separation, and secure data handling.
+This project focuses on modern web development practices, including component-based architecture, client–server separation, and secure data handling.

-.Features
+Features

 Secure storage of passwords